-Christmastime is the perfect opportunity to spend quality time with family and friends.
-I remember many hours spent sitting under the Christmas tree with my mom, playing game after game, until the last embers of the fire burned out.
+Board games offer the perfect opportunity to spend quality time with family and friends.
+I remember many hours spent sitting on the living room floor with my mom, playing game after game, until we couldn’t stay awake any longer.

 Learn strategy, build cities, delve into new worlds, and embark upon quests, all while in the comfort of your own home.
-Check out Game Cows picks for the perfect educational/family board games to enjoy with your children and loved ones this holiday season.
+Check out Game Cows picks for the best educational board games to enjoy with your family and loved ones any day of the week.

-This is a great game if you have family coming in to town.
-It can accomodate up to 8 players.
-In Codenames there will be 2 teams (blue and red).
+This is a great game if you have family coming into town.
+It can accommodate up to 8 players.
+In Codenames, there will be 2 teams (blue and red).
 In which players will have to find all of their spies hidden on the board before the other team.
 There will be 1 player on each team that knows all of the code names of their spies, and they will need to guide other players to choose the right cards to reveal their spies.

 This is a great game for larger groups of players and encourages players to talk to each other.
 There is no hidden traitor or person singled out as the bad guy and is a fantastic social game for all ages.